saamehsanaaee/MontbretiaCabinet-ISP/README.md

 We are using the HCP data subset that NMA has provided during the NMA Computational Neuroscience (CN) 2024 course.
 The data is a 100-subject subset of the original HCP young adult.
 The data subset is accessible in [Neuromatch OSF page](https://osf.io/hygbm/) and downloadable through codes provided in the [computational neuroscience course content](https://compneuro.neuromatch.io/projects/fMRI/README.html#:~:text=HCP%20task%20datasets,Murray%2C%20Saad%20Jbabdi) from NMA.

 The task-based fMRI data from HCP are time series Blood-oxygen-level-dependent (BOLD) signals that show brain activity through an increased blood flow and oxygenation to the active area of the brain.
-These signals are organized based on "regions" (see '''regions.npy''' section of the WMD Jupyter Notebook) corresponding to the 360 areas of the Glasser parcellation.
+These signals are organized based on "regions" (see ```regions.npy``` section of the WMD Jupyter Notebook) corresponding to the 360 areas of the Glasser parcellation.

 ## Running the notebooks in this repository
 In terms of reproducitbity, all of our Jupyter Notebooks are self-containing notebooks that you can run independantly of other files.